TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

-In this paper, we focus on four logical reasoning types: deductive, inductive, abductive, and analogical reasoning.
+In this paper, we focus on four logical reasoning types: deductive, inductive, abductive, and analogical reasoning defined in ~\citep{Nunes2012}.
 For each reasoning type, we provide a short definition and a simple example to demonstrate the inference rules, which are listed in Table \ref{tab:definition} in the Appendix.
 Based on that, we introduce a reasoning framework \method to diversify LLMs' thinking with different reasoning types.
-As shown in Figure \ref{fig:overview}, there are three components in \method: the meta-thinker to select reasoning type, the finetuned reasoner to conduct specific reasoning, and explicit memory to retrieve experience. \method optimizes the implicit policy of the meta-thinker and reasoner and updates the explicit memory based on self-training.
+As shown in Figure \ref{fig:overview}, there are three components in \method: the meta-thinker to select reasoning type, explicit collection for demonstration, and the LLM reasoner to exploit one particular reasoning type. \method optimizes the implicit policy of the meta-thinker and updates the explicit collection of demonstration based on previous experiences.